Sophie Mok

 “Gastronomy is a programme that not many universities offer in this region of the world, and I liked that AUT’s Master of Gastronomy is based in Auckland; a culturally diverse city with therefore a culturally diverse food scene.

-“In my studies so far, I’ve enjoyed the student-driven approach in class.
-The field trips to businesses and organisations that are relevant to gastronomy concepts are a great practical application of the theory we learn.
-I’ve also found the student services on campus to be useful as an international student unfamiliar with the local education system.”
+“I enjoyed the student-driven approach in class.
+The field trips to businesses and organisations relevant to gastronomy concepts were a great practical application of the theory we learned.
+I also found the student services on campus to be useful as an international student unfamiliar with the local education system.”

 Planning the next steps

-For her Master of Gastronomy research, Sophie plans to explore the contemporary significance of the Michelin Guide.
+For her Master of Gastronomy research, Sophie explored the contemporary significance of the Michelin Guide.

-She is also already taking steps to prepare herself for life after graduation.
+Throughout her studies she also already took steps to prepare herself for life after graduation.

 Advice for other students

-Sophie, who expects to complete her studies in 2025, has some great advice for other students.
+Sophie, who graduated from AUT in 2025, has some great advice for other students.

 “My advice is to really understand your topic and enjoy your learning journey.
 University is a time where there is a lot of uncertainty and stress, but perseverance will help you excel.
 Build your network to be holistic, include not only your classmates, but also teachers and industry professionals.”